Why is a QoS important?

 All packets coming in and out of the Aircall application carry DSCP tag with the value 46 (EF 101110), which can then be used when configuring the QoS to give priority to voice packets over general traffic.
 Please note that there is currently a known issue on Windows regarding DSCP.
 It should be solved in the future version of Chrome (you can find more info here: https://bugs.chromium.org/p/webrtc/issues/detail?id=5836).

-If you need further assistance you can always contact our Quality Engineering team and we will be more than happy to schedule a time to help guide you with setting up your QoS.
+If you need further assistance you can always contact our Support Team and we will be more than happy to schedule a time to help guide you with setting up your QoS.